niklausgerber/themis/README.md

 - Oh and it is free

 ## Kirby CMS
 Kirby is a file-based CMS.
 Easy to setup, easy to use, flexible as hell.
 You will need to download Kirby and install it on your server.
-Once you are set you can start with the installation of themis.
+Once you are set you can start with the installation of monochrome.
+[You are free to use and modify this theme, but you must purchase a Kirby license if you want to use it in production](http://getkirby.com/buy).

 ## Step one | Installation
 [Download the themis theme from GitHub](https://github.com/niklausgerber/themis/zipball/master).
 Delete the content of those three folders of your Kirby installation.